 Notes.
 Write each other a meaningful note and exchange beforehand.
 Read them in privacy or read them to each other at your first look.
 Just like writing custom vows, this is an opportunity to make your film unique and special to you as a couple.

 Professional Audio.
 Hire a videographer that records professional audio of the ceremony and your notes if you write and read them.
+Some videographers don’t do this because it’s a hassle.
+But, it’s important and you’ll be so glad to have it.

 Music & Audio.
 Choose a videographer with a great taste in music and/or allows you to have an influence.
 Who is good at incorporating various audio sources: ambient, soundbites and music.
 And using instrumental music can be a great idea if custom vows or notes were recorded so the soundbites aren’t having to fight over song lyrics.

 Eliminate Background Noise.
 Turn off music and TVs in the Bridal and Groom’s suite while getting ready or at least while the videographer is shooting.
 Loud noise from music or TV in the background basically eliminates being able to use any ambient audio from friends or family in the film.
 Let’s say you’ve all got your champagne glasses (or beers) and about to toast and there’s a squeal of excitement that would be great to mix in with the audio.
 But, alas, the music in the background is overbearing and clashes too much with the film’s music.
-Or, the big screen TV is great for keeping up with the football game, but it’s super distracting in the background of the shots and you didn’t really plan on advertising Old Spice or the New York Giants in your wedding film.
+Or, the big screen TV is great for keeping up with the football game, but it’s super distracting in the background of the shots and you didn’t really plan on advertising Old Spice or college football in your wedding film.

 Coverage Balance.
 Have as much video coverage before the ceremony as after.
 This balances the wedding film so it’s not all reception footage.
 You’ll have a natural progression, building toward the ceremony, and then the excitement and celebration of the reception.

 Unplugged Ceremony.
 I can’t tell you how many times someone has leaned out or even stood in the aisle trying to get a pic of someone in the procession, and ruined my shot.
 Ask your attendees to put away their devices and be fully present with you.
 You’ve hired professionals to document the event so they can relax and enjoy it, and you’ll share the final photos and video with them later.
+I had one couple announce that “We’ve hired professionals and their shots are more important and better than yours.”
+I loved their honesty!